shanemelliott/VistAJS/README.md

 This repository has an implementation that will run the FOIA version of VistA for testing VistAJS.
 See the /vista directory in the repo.

-  - run setup.sh to download the FOIA version of VistA and start community version of Intersytems IRIS. *Update: This script will create a generic Provider user and then run VistJS to verify successful install.
+  - Run setup.sh to download the FOIA version of VistA and start community version of Intersytems IRIS. *Update: This script will create a generic Provider user and then run VistJS to verify successful install.

   - Unfortunatly the VA has made the FOIA Version of VistA too large for the community version of Intersystems IRIS.
 I have compacted the latest version and this repo uses that by default (2022_09_07).
 But you can use any version of VistA you would like or uncomment the FOIA version if you have a licnesed version of iris.